zerotier/ZeroTierOne/aes-gmac-siv/README.md

 AES-GMAC-SIV
 ======

-This is a Rust implementation of AES-GMAC-SIV, a FIPS-compliant SIV mode for AES-256, with underlying cryptographic primitives provided by either macOS CryptoCore, OpenSSL, or (eventually, not implemented yet) WinCrypt.
-The appropriate API is automatically selected at compile time.
+This is a Rust implementation of AES-GMAC-SIV, a FIPS-compliant SIV AEAD construction for AES-256.
+An interface to simple AES-CTR mode is also included.

-This is designed for use with the ZeroTier protocol but could be used for other message based protocols where a secure authenticated cipher construction is needed.
+It's implemented in terms of OpenSSL (libcrypto), macOS/iOS CryptoCore, or (soon) WinCrypt, with the latter two automatically selected at compile time on those platforms.

 ## Introduction

 AES-GMAC-SIV is a "synthetic IV" (SIV) cipher construction implemented using only FIPS and NIST approved cryptographic building blocks: AES and GMAC (the MAC component of GCM).
 It can for FIPS purposes be described as "AES-CTR authenticated with GMAC" both of which are permitted algorithms.
 It was created because while similar to [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV) that mode uses a non-standard MAC called POLYVAL in place of GMAC.
 POLYVAL is just GMAC in little-endian, but the fact that it is not standard GMAC means it's not found in most cryptographic libraries and is not approved by FIPS and most other cryptographic standards.

-## Why SIV?
+## About SIV Modes

 Stream ciphers like AES-CTR, ChaCha20, and others require a number called an initialization vector (IV) for each use.
 These and most other stream ciphers work by XORing a key stream with plaintext, so if an IV is used more than once security is compromised.
 Since XOR is commutative, if two different messages are encrypted with the same key stream a simple XOR can reveal that key stream and decrypt both messages.
 This is a common pitfall with any XOR based symmetric cipher construction.

-Repeating the IV is dangerous with many MAC functions in authenticated constructions as well.
-For AES-GCM the use of a duplicate IV with GMAC can allow an attacker to forge messages, which for many use cases is a worse security failure than letting an attacker decrypt a few messages.
+Repeating the IV is dangerous with many MAC (message authentication) functions as well.
+[It's particularly dangerous in AES-GCM](https://crypto.stackexchange.com/questions/26790/how-bad-it-is-using-the-same-iv-twice-with-aes-gcm), where one nonce reuse with GMAC (the MAC function in AES-GCM) could allow an attacker to forge messages.

-SIV modes provide strong protection against IV reuse and improve security bounds for protocols using small IVs (like ZeroTier's 64-bit message ID) by generating a larger *synthetic IV* from a random or sequential external IV and the message plaintext.
-Even if the externally provided IV is duplicated, the larger SIV IV won't repeat unless the plaintext is also identical.
-In this case all you've done is leaked the fact that you have sent a duplicate message.
-The security of that message and its authentication function is not compromised.
+SIV stands for *synthetic IV*.
+SIV modes work by applying a MAC function to the plaintext first, then using the resulting authentication code plus an IV to initialize a stream cipher.
+This provides much stronger protection against IV reuse by making the actual IV dependent on the plaintext.
+Changes to the plaintext will therefore change the IV even if the one supplied to the function is duplicated.

 SIV modes might seem like paranoia, but accidental IV reuse is easier than you might think.
 Here's a few scenarios where it might happen: